datalogics/pdfrest-docs/content/5.Additional Guides/api-polling.md

 API Polling is a powerful technique for managing long-running processes in pdfRest.
 By following this guide, you can effectively implement and use the `/request-status` endpoint to monitor and retrieve the status of your requests.

-For more detailed information, refer to the pdfRest API Reference Guide.
+For more detailed information, refer to the [Cloud API Reference Guide](https://docs.pdfrest.com/cloud-api-reference/).